Alternative complement pathway

-Cascade
+Signaling cascade

 This change in shape allows the binding of plasma protein Factor B, which allows Factor D to cleave Factor B into Ba and Bb.

 Bb remains bound to C3(H2O) to form C3(H2O)Bb.
 This complex is also known as a fluid-phase C3-convertase.
 This convertase, the alternative pathway C3-convertase, although only produced in small amounts, can cleave multiple C3 proteins into C3a and C3b.
 The complex is believed to be unstable until it binds properdin, a serum protein.
 The addition of properdin forms the complex C3bBbP, a stable compound which can bind an additional C3b to form alternative pathway C5-convertase.

 The C5-convertase of the alternative pathway consists of (C3b)2BbP (sometimes referred to as C3b2Bb).
 After the creation of C5 convertase (either as (C3b)2BbP or C4b2a3b from the classical pathway), the complement system follows the same path regardless of the means of activation (alternative, classical, or lectin).
 C5-convertase cleaves C5 into C5a and C5b.
 C5b binds sequentially to C6, C7, C8 and then to multiple molecules of C9 to form membrane attack complex.